PS-Gustavo/RESkelly/README.md

 # RESkelly

-Rendering Engine Skelly - A barebones and modular graphics engine solution for diverse applications.
+Rendering Engine Skelly - A barebones and modular graphics engine solution for applications.

+## Headline

+RESkelly has reached the 0.1 release!

+In this release, basic rendering, windowing and handlers are available.
+You can directly access the Shader and Buffers to create graphics, but at this time creating complex applications can prove too costly.

+Please check the release notes for further information.

 ## Introduction

-RESkelly, or Skelly for short, uses mainly C++ and C to provide a very basic solution for rendering panels, objects and other features into applications, called the bodies.
+RESkelly, or Skelly for short, uses C++ to provide a very simple solution for rendering panels, objects and other features into applications, called Body projects.

 Each body is able to call upon different plugins of Skelly to implement different functionalities to the application.